zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{48} C_l(z, \theta) = 2 C_h(z \sin{\theta}) e^{z - z \sin{\theta}} - C_u(z, \pi - \theta), $$

-which means that we must find a position \\(\bm{p}\\) (sometimes called the [periapsis](https://en.wikipedia.org/wiki/Apsis) point, see the diagram in the previous section) along the ray where it is orthogonal to the surface normal, evaluate the horizontal Chapman function there (twice, forwards and backwards, to cover the entire real line), and subtract the value of the Chapman function at the original position with the reversed direction (towards the atmospheric boundary), which isolates the integral to the desired ray segment.
+which means that we must find a position \\(\bm{p}\\) (sometimes called the [periapsis](https://en.wikipedia.org/wiki/Apsis) point, see the diagram in the previous section) along the ray where it is orthogonal to the surface normal, evaluate the horizontal Chapman function there (twice, forward and backward, to cover the entire real line), and subtract the value of the Chapman function at the original position with the reversed direction (towards the atmospheric boundary), which isolates the integral to the desired ray segment.

 Sample implementation is listed below.